nickpiggott/odr-dabmux-announcements-controller/README.md

-# dab-odrmux-announcements-controller
+# odr-dabmux-announcements-controller
-A PHP Script to control announcements on dab-odrmux
+A PHP Script to control announcements on odr-dabmux

 odr-dabmux is a open source implementation of a multiplexer for DAB / DAB+ Digital Radio (based on EN 300 401).
 Since version 0.8.0, dab-odrmux has supported definition and control of announcement clusters.
 (See http://opendigitalradio.org)